M24 Japanese Midget Submarine wreck site: M24 attack and escape

 Even allowing for the need to complete turns and circles, M24 had sufficient time to transit that limited distance, compared to the hour it had only taken to pass right up through the harbour.
 It is more surprising that Ban did not attempt to get into a more optimum firing position, immediately broadside of Chicago's hull.
 It now appears that Ban fired both his "fish" from a position astern of Chicago using the observed 60-degree deflection setting on his torpedoes – a tricky shot.
 This is possibly one reason why he missed.
 The unexplained time lapse and then apparently-hurried attack may be explained by the fact that M24's crew rested on the seabed for some period prior to attacking their target, perhaps recovering from the earlier volley of fire.

-It is confirmed that the submarine did successfully fire its two torpedoes about 12:30 am on 1 June from a position near the centre of the harbour abreast of Bradley's Head.
+It is confirmed that the submarine did successfully fire its two torpedoes about 12:30 am on 1 June from a position near the centre of the harbour abreast of Bradleys Head.
 The target was USS Chicago, still at its mooring at Man of War anchorage #2 and attempting to build steam to quit the harbour.
 The workers' lights on Garden Island were extinguished at about the same time Ban was taking his shots.
 Both missed Chicago, one running onto Garden Island and failing to explode amongst a pile of rope near the Gun Wharf.
 The other struck the island seawall under the ferry HMAS Kuttabul and exploded, sinking the vessel.
 The torpedo had first passed under the Dutch submarine K-IX at its berth alongside.
 K-IX was later wrecked in 1945 at Submarine Beach, Seal Rocks, and located in 1999 by the Heritage Branch via a remote magnetometer survey.

-The sinking of Kuttabul killed twenty-one of those aboard, with ten others injured.
+The sinking of Kuttabul killed 21 of those aboard, with ten others injured.
 Ban's midget submarine was never recovered by the mother submarines.
 What was later identified as an outer crossing on the harbour indicator loop at 01:58 am on 1 June has generally been regarded as M24 safely exiting Sydney Harbour.
 It was the only midget to successfully fire its two torpedoes and the only one of the three to escape.
 Again M24 took one-and-a-half hours to exit the harbour.
 This is compared to the hour that it took to enter and first be sighted in the vicinity of Chicago.
 M24 may have again rested inside the harbour for approximately half an hour after its failed attack.